I hate to start off a review of the Guitar Learn and Master program with a negative note.

 Firstly, I recommend online courses and programs like this for learning the guitar for many reasons.
 They’re extremely affordable when compared to real lessons, and they’re much more convenient (practice when you want).

-However, when I reviewed this program, one major question came to my mind: “In terms of value and convenience, how does a DVD course compare to other learning options available today?”
+However, when I reviewed this program, one major question came to my mind: “In terms of value and convenience, how does a DVD course compare to other learning options available today?” (check out comparison review here)

 So I’m going to tackle that question at the bottom of this review, but first, let’s take a look at what Gibson, along with Steve Krenz can offer you with this course.